The solutions to our growing trash problems may be found in the fingerprints of data, left behind whenever someone litters.

 Litterati in action

 Litterati is more than a mobile photo app.
-It’s a clever way to increase our collective consciousness of consumption footprints, and to contribute better to the global efforts of cleaning up the world.
-It harnesses the mutual desire to do good, and uses fun social technology to empower people to do more good.
+It’s a clever way to increase our collective consciousness of consumption footprints, contributing to the global efforts of cleaning up the world.
+It harnesses a shared desire to do good and uses fun social technology to empower people to do more good.

-Every quick snapshot of a piece of litter on the ground quickly adds up to a growing digital landfill, providing insightful big pictures of our trash problems around the world.
+Every snapshot of litter adds up to the growing digital landfill, providing insightful big pictures of our trash problems around the world.
 To date, Litterati has mapped and picked up 250,000-plus garbage pieces in 100-plus countries while adding about 5,000 more pieces each week.

-Data collected through this crowdsourcing initiative is forming clear evidences to help decision-makers around the world implement changes to tackle our trash problems
+Data collected through this crowdsourcing initiative is forming clear evidence to help decision-makers around the world tackle our trash problems.

 Success stories